dyknapp/ion_trajectory_integrator/README.md

 >> mex -r2018a -lgfortran C__001_wrappers/trajectory_integration_module.c FOR001_modules/trajectory_integration_module.o
 ```
 Now, you should have a MATLAB mex function with the same name as the C file you just compiled.

+TODO:
+- Improve stability.
+FORTRAN segmentation faults will crash MATLAB.
+Is there a better way to handle them?
+		- Why do we still get occaisional FORTRAN segmentation faults anyways?
+This needs to be fixed.